binaryage/totalfinder-web/installation-sierra.md

 * `/Application/TotalFinder.app` - an application launcher and plugin bundle
 * `/Library/ScriptingAdditions/TotalFinder.osax` - a scripting extension responsible for injecting TotalFinder plugin into Finder
+* `/System/Library/ScriptingAdditions/TotalFinderSIP.osax` - a scripting extension to work around [System Integrity Protection](/sip)

+Please note that `TotalFinderSIP.osax` must be installed when System Integrity Protection is temporarily disabled.
+That is why TotalFinder requires additional installation steps and rebooting into recovery OS.

 ## Configuration settings